-Communicate with staff on behavior changes that you may have observed and things the staff can look for to support you and your child on the return to school.
-Allow the school to support you and your child during this transition.
-Share changes you observe at home with your child’s counselor or point of contact at the school.
-Be open for the school to communicate with you as needed.
-Remind your child of the support at school and give them the opportunity to talk to someone when needed.
-If grief groups are offered in the school setting, seek guidance on enrolling your child at an appropriate time.
-This will be an opportunity for your child to connect with peers in the school setting and find a connection with other students that have also experienced a death.
+Talk to the school counselor (or point of contact) about any behavior changes that you may have observed at home and how they can support you and your child on the return to school.
+Ask about whether grief groups are offered in the school setting and, if so, how to enroll your child at an appropriate time.
+This will be an opportunity for your child to connect with peers who have also experienced a death.
 Be open to the communication shared by school staff and others.
-If additional counseling is recommended, ask for referrals for one on one or group therapy.
+If additional counseling is recommended, ask for referrals for one-on-one or group therapy.
 This is normal and does not mean your child is broken.

 - Use role play to talk to your child about peer relationships.

-Once communication with school staff has taken place, talk with your child about conversations with peers and other students in your child’s school.
-Your child may not want to share information with others or may want to openly share everything.
-Use role play as a way to practice both scenarios so that your child feels comfortable saying, “I do not want to talk about it,” or your child explaining every detail around the death.
-As we as adults know, others can be more hurtful than helpful during times of grieving; use this scenario as another role play opportunity or topic of discussion so your child feels prepared when interacting with other students.
+Once communication with school staff has taken place, talk with your child about conversations with friends and other students in your child’s school.
+Your child may not want to share information with others, or they may want to share everything.
+Use role play as a way to practice both scenarios so that your child feels comfortable saying, “I do not want to talk about it,” or your child can learn how to say aloud some of the details.
+As we as adults know, others can be more hurtful than helpful during times of grieving; use this scenario as another role-play opportunity so your child feels prepared if other kids say things that feel upsetting.

 More tips to set yourselves up for success:

-- If your child is already seeing an outside therapist, provide a release so that the school and therapist can communicate with each other to implement similar strategies and supports in the school setting.
+- If your child is already seeing an outside therapist, consider providing a release so the school and therapist can communicate with each other to implement similar strategies and supports in the school setting.

-- Talk with your child about coping strategies that help them and could be used during the school day.
-Create a list or use a journal to write the strategies so that your child has a reminder during the day.
+- Talk with your child about coping strategies that may help them during the school day (there are plenty of grief-resources here).
+Create a list or use a journal to write some of the strategies so your child has a reminder during the day.

-- Let your child know that feelings are normal, let your child see you processing your feelings so that this is normal and not seen as something bad.
-You both deserve to feel the emotions from the death and still enjoy life, school, family, friends, and the day.
-Work together to practice and find strategies that can be used to cope during the day.
+- Let your child know that feelings are normal, and talk about processing your own feelings so this is normal and not seen as bad.
+You both deserve to feel the emotions from the death and also still enjoy life, school, family, friends, and the day.

-Lastly, continue to give yourself grace.
-Find support that works for you and your family.
+Lastly, continue to be patient and gentle with yourselves and each other.
 Ask for support when needed and use the school to support your child and family during this transition time.
-Different events and milestones may be triggering and communication with the school may be beneficial in supporting your child in the days ahead.
+Different events and milestones may be triggering, and communication with the school may be beneficial in supporting your child in the days ahead.

 Alicia Firman completed her MSW at the University of Missouri – Columbia.
 Alicia has been involved in grief work since 2009 where she started as a camp counselor while completing her degree.
 She works full-time as a school social worker and teaches fitness classes on the side.
 Alicia is the Clinical Director for Experience Camps in Georgia.
 In her free time, she enjoys exploring new places, traveling, and being outside with her new puppy, Jasper.